Lastv25/cbTestTechnique/data_analysis/README.md

 # Summary

-This folder contains two files:
+This folder contains two python files:
   - The data_analysis.py contains a script that parses the two documents and shows the tables and results used in the data analysis section of the report.
   - The test.py file parses the two documents and asks the user for a number of product he wants to be shown.
 The script returns the most pertinent products.

+And a pdf file:
+  - Report.pdf answers to the questions asked in the test.

 # Installation
 To run the scripts you need to